 Additionally, having prior work experience with different industries may offer some advantages.
 For example, someone who’s worked in a clinic or hospital may find it easier to become a medical transcriptionist.

 The difficulty in mastering transcription skills depends on you and you alone.
 However, if you are committed to acquiring these skills through hours of practice and dedication, working as a transcriptionist is a rewarding occupation that you can perform at your home’s convenience.

 What is the working environment of a transcriptionist like?

 Having a dedicated home office or workspace is essential.
-Like a corporate office environment, whoever you share space with needs to respect the fact that you must focus and concentrate on your assignment.
+Like a corporate office environment, whoever you share space with needs to respect that you must focus and concentrate on your assignment.
 The ideal setting is a quiet room with a door you can close if others are nearby.

-We already discussed the ideal equipment set-up for a transcriptionist.
+We already discussed the ideal equipment setup for a transcriptionist.
 One aspect that we haven’t touched on is a desk or workspace that allows you to type comfortably for extended periods.

-One aspect not mentioned in the equipment section is a comfortable chair.
+Let’s start with a comfortable chair.
 Everyone’s body style is unique, so it’s best to find an office supply store and sit in several chairs to find the right fit for you.
 Make sure any office chair is adjustable and made of quality materials.
 Since many workers perform their duties at home due to the coronavirus pandemic, keep a lookout for surplus office supply sales.

 Some transcription companies, like us, prefer that you have previous experience.
 Others are willing to hire new and inexperienced transcriptionists.